martijnkoopman/Minimal-GNU-Linux/README.md

+> Work in progress.

 # Minimal GNU/Linux
 Minimal GNU/Linux distribution for x86-64 from scratch.

-This repository shows you how to build your own GNU/linux system.
-It is comparable to [linux from scratch (LFS)](), but the main difference is that this build process follows the linux boot process.
-Along the way after each functionality is added the system is booted to test it.
-In this way you can see the results of your hard work earlier in the process.
-Something that I was missing from LFS.
+This repository shows you how to build your own GNU/Linux system.
+It is comparable to [linux from scratch (LFS)](https://www.linuxfromscratch.org/), but the main difference is that this build process follows the linux boot process.
+Along the way, after each functionality is added, the system is booted to test it.
+In this way you can see the results of your hard work earlier in the process, something that I was missing from LFS.

 ## Features
 * Bash shell